Smale's 6th problem for generic masses: Computational method

 The complex has 257 connected components.
 For each component we collect its rays, which generate the recession cone.
 It turns out that all 257 are comets --- their recession cones are pointed --- making it impossible for the tropical prevariety to contain a balanced tropical curve.
 Hence, the variety defined by $F$ is zero-dimensional.

-The time for computing the prevariety and checking pointedness was about 5 minutes with 64-bit machine integers.
+The time for computing the prevariety and checking pointedness is 80 cpu minutes (5 minutes on 16 threads) with 64-bit machine integers.
 Overflow checks are not always performed by the code.
-To that justify that, one needs to consider that for our simplex algorithm implementation tableau entries are always subdeterminants of the starting tableau, providing a bound on the entries.
+To justify that, one needs to consider that for our simplex algorithm implementation tableau entries are always subdeterminants of the starting tableau, providing a bound on the entries.
 Alternatively, we exploit the templated implementation and run the code with overflow checks in the integer class.
 This was done and takes about 10 times longer than the original computation.

 Different choices of valuations may either not work or make the proof easier.
 The argument fails for valuations $(0,1,2,3,4)$ because not all components have pointed recession.
 On the other hand powers of 3: $(1,3,9,27,81)$ give a prevariety with f-vector $(1506,4744,8586,8787,4652,993)$ with pointed recession cone, meaning that it is unnecessary to determine connected components.